roseengineering/vitamin-d/README.md

    (action, dispatch) to intercept actions dispatched from the main thread.
 Since pure functions cannot cross over from the main thread to web workers the redux thunk middleware cannot be used.
 So this middleware function is used instead.
+This is where you can call dispatch.

-2. connect() uses these arguments to set up the web worker background code.
+*  connect() uses these arguments to set up the web worker background code.
 This code is then passed to Worker() either through a blob or a url.
 So connect does not need to return anything.
 But as a convenience connect returns a mock web worker object.
 This